Does Medicare Cover Home Care Services?

 Even if your loved one does not meet one of these eligibility criteria for Medicare to meet long-term care costs, there may be other avenues to pursue.

 State Medicaid programs, veterans’ affairs benefits, or long-term care insurance may also help you meet the costs of long-term care.

 Will My Love One Be Covered?

 Medicare covers seniors over 65 years old.

 Medicare is available for certain people with disabilities who are under the age of 65.
 That includes people who have received Social Security Disability Insurance for a total of at least 24 months, have end-stage renal disease or permanent kidney failure, or have Lou Gehrig’s disease (ALS).

 If you qualify for Medicare, it’s still not certain that your long-term care will be covered.
 Medicare concentrates on short-term care for conditions which will eventually improve.

-This means Medicare will not pay for most long-term home care services or personal services such as help bathing, dressing, or help going to the bathroom.
+This means Medicare will not pay for most long-term home care services or personal services such as help bathing, dressing, or help